Chinese New Year Rat Crafts for Kids

 That’s just one of the reasons we love Chinese New Year; it comes at the perfect time, just when the other New Year celebrations are wearing off.
 The Chinese zodiac has a different animal associated with each year, and this only makes it all the more fun to celebrate.

-For 2020, 25th January is the Chinese New Year and this is the Year of the Rat, which is the first animal in the Chinese zodiac.
+For 2020, the 25th of January was the Chinese New Year and this is the Year of the Rat, which is the first animal in the Chinese zodiac.
 Rats are considered symbols of wealth and abundance in Chinese culture.
 So let’s join in and begin the celebrations this New Year with an abundance of rat crafts for kids!

 Chinese New Year Rat Crafts for Kids